ccin2p3/oec/README.md

 ## Supported Terminals

-Only directly attached CUT (Control Unit Terminal) type terminals are supported.
+Only CUT (Control Unit Terminal) type terminals are supported.
 I have tested oec with the following terminals:

   * IBM 3278-2
   * IBM 3472